eoap/open-reproducible-app-package/README.md

 # Open & Reproducible workflows in Earth Observation

-Many cloud-based solutions for workflows in EO are available to users today, but only few support reproducibility or comply with FAIR data principles.
+Many cloud-based solutions for workflows in EO are available to users today, but only few support reproducibility or comply with the [OGC FAIR (findability, accessibility, interoperability, reusability)](https://www.ogc.org/blog-article/how-ogc-contributes-to-fair-geospatial-data/) data principles.

-This short tutorial demonstrates a solution that meets these requirements
+This short tutorial demonstrates a solution that meets these requirements.

 ## Application Package reproducibility